robehickman/rrbackup/README.md

 }
 ```

 Note that doing this adds little security as the function of these files can be deduced from how they are used.
 There contents may be protected with encryption as described above.
+If you are rename these files and use a write-only IAM policy remember to update the names in the policy as well.

 ### Ignoring files